 Don't forget the lowly whistle.
 Everyone should always carry one.
 For close-quarter communications, whistles are better than yelling.
 The sound of a whistle carries better through the air, for greater distances, and uses less physical energy.
 Yelling can injure the throat and uses much more physical energy.
 Within a group, develop unique whistle signals to communicate for different activities or alerts.

 Developed and used by cultures living in forested areas, drums served as an early form of long-distance communication, and were used during ceremonial and religious functions.
-The simple banging together of sticks can be used as a method of communication.
+The simple banging together of sticks can be used as a method of communication or signaling for help.

 4 Secret Languages That Will Allow You to Communicate Anywhere